-📃 What documents do I need to rent in Taiwan?
+📃 What documents do I need to rent an apartment in Taiwan?

-📃 What documents do I need to rent in Taiwan?
+📃 What documents do I need to rent an apartment in Taiwan?

 When renting a property or a room in Taiwan, the required documents may vary slightly depending on whether you are a local resident, a foreigner, or a student.
 Below is a general list of common documents typically needed: